tommyvsfu1/Leetcode/Tree/235/README.txt

-The idea is using the characteristic of BST, the values of left substree will be smaller than the current node value, and the values of right subtree will be larger than the current node value.
+Since this is a BST, all values in the left subtree are smaller than the current node, and all values in the right subtree are larger.

-Therefore, we can use iterative way to find the LCA.
+If both p and q are smaller than the current node, move left.

+If both are larger, move right.

+Otherwise, the current node is the LCA.